-This report will enable you to identify the leading organisations filing perovskite device, process, and materials patents, when they filed, what patents have been granted, what are the main technology areas where filings have occurred, and which industry sectors are the most active.
+This report will enable you to identify the leading organisations filing perovskite photovoltaic technology patents, when they filed, what patents have been granted, what are the main technology areas where filings have occurred, and which industry sectors are the most active.

-This report is updated each month - this means if you buy the report today it will include our most recent analysis and dataset - we can also offer monthly updates as an extra option
+This report is updated each month - this means if you buy the report today it will include our most recent analysis and dataset.

 In our latest report Perovskite Photovoltaic: A review of the patent landscape 2010 - 2018 finds more than 3000 patents were published and granted patents between 2010 and the end of September 2018.